datarevenue-berlin/py-MUVR/README.rst

 - The maximum number of features for which the model performs well
 - Their geometric mean

-The whole process is repeated `n_repetitions` times to enhance selection robustness.
+The whole process is repeated :code:`n_repetitions` times to enhance selection robustness.

+For more details about the algorithm, please refer to the original paper.

 A minimal example
 +++++++++++++++++